 Not us.
 In fact, many Manchester institutions have turned the traditional afternoon tea on its head – inventing more fun, boozy and carb-injected tiers of grub for us to nibble on.
 So, without further ado… Check out our guide to the very best afternoon tea offerings in Manchester.

-Newly introduced to Fress is their brand new Afternoon Tea, packed with all the sugary goodness you could possibly dream of.
+Newly introduced to Fress is their afternoon tea, packed with all the sugary goodness you could possibly dream of.
 Start off with savoury treats such as chicken and waffles, before moving on to the huge layered cheesecakes, pancakes and milkshakes – not a single sandwich in sight.
 I’m stuffed just thinking about it.
 The whole thing costs just £20pp, and can be booked directly with Fress.
 Fress, 62 Oldham St, M4 1LE.

-Brewski might be well known for their humongous sharing platters, but they actually also serve an Afternoon Tea specifically designed for people who hate Afternoon Tea.
+Brewski might be well known for their humongous sharing platters, but the Manchester restaurant actually also serves an afternoon tea specifically designed for people who hate afternoon tea.
 On the tiers you’ll find a whole lotta meat, including steak, fried chicken and pulled pork sliders, complete with halloumi fries, poutine, mac and cheese and a pot of G&T. The version completely ditches everything traditional about the afternoon meal for the better, replacing actual tea with a bit of booze and giving us the carbs we really deserve.
-Afternoon Tea costs £25pp.
+Afternoon tea costs £25pp.
 Brewski, 58 W Mosley St, M2 3HZ.